Allergy - General in Cats

 What are allergies and how do they affect cats?

-One of the most common conditions affecting cats is allergy.
-An allergy occurs when the cat's immune system "overreacts" to foreign substances called allergens or antigens.
-Allergens and antigens are simply foreign proteins that the body's immune system tries to remove.
+One of the most common conditions affecting cats is allergies.
+An allergy occurs when the cat's immune system overreacts to foreign substances called allergens or antigens.
+Allergens and antigens are simply foreign proteins that the body's immune system tries to remove, much like fighting an infection.
 These overreactions are manifested in one of three ways:

 1. The most common manifestation is itching of the skin, either localized in one area or a generalized reaction all over the cat's body.